rux616/starfield-ship-vendor-framework/support/docs/README.txt

 Falkland Systems Ship Services (with patch):
 (Image: NPC Ship List Table (Falkland Systems Ship Services Patch))

+Watchtower (with patch):
+(Image: NPC Ship List Table (Watchtower Patch))

 Installation
 ============

 Load Order
 ----------
-For best results, put this mod last in your load order, followed by other mods that have it as a master.
+For best results, I would recommend keeping this mod and all its patches in a single block, all following any other mods that are being patched.

 For patches, the load order should be as follows:
 - ShipVendorFramework.esm